It's About Time (SWV album)

 It's About Time is the debut studio album by American female R&B trio SWV.
 It was released by RCA Records on October 27, 1992, in the United States.
 It earned 11 Billboard Music Award nominations and became the 16th best-selling album of 1993 in the United States, with 2,100,000 copies sold according to Nielsen SoundScan.
 It also earned SWV a nomination for Best New Artist at the 36th Grammy Awards.
 In 1996, It's About Time was certified 3× platinum, for shipping over 3,000,000 albums in the US alone.

 The album spawned five hit singles with "I'm So into You", "Downtown", "Weak", a remixed version of "Right Here/Human Nature" (the latter two reached number one on the R&B singles chart, with "Weak" being their biggest and only number-one pop hit), and "You're Always on My Mind" (shortened to "Always on My Mind" for single release).
 A remixed version of "Anything" appeared on the soundtrack of the film Above the Rim in 1994 and was released as the final single from It's About Time.
+"Downtown" was also sampled in "FACET!ME" by HXG.